unclepaul84/streaming-proto-spike/README.md

 ### File Byte Layout
 * All integers are 4 byte, Big Endian encoded
 * Magic Byte must be constant 0x1973
+* Header and Payload are protobuf serialized byte arrays

 ```mermaid